Sidkashmiri/hello-world/README.md

 # hello-world
-i'm a event organizer but i am more interested in robotics. i love science
+Event organizer and love science i know its a wierd combination.